basho/basho_docs/content/riak/kv/3.0.3/using/security/managing-sources.md

 authentication sources in Riak Security: trusted networks, password, pluggable authentication modules (PAM), and certificates.
-These sources correspond to `trust`, `password`, `pam`, and `certificate`, respectively, in the `riak-admin security` interface.
+These sources correspond to `trust`, `password`, `pam`, and `certificate`, respectively, in the `riak admin security` interface.

 The examples below will assume that the network in question is `127.0.0.1/32` and that a Riak user named `riakuser` has been